canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 # Tutorial 1 - Metaverse Wallet

-In this tutorial you will learn how to
+In this tutorial you will learn how to:

 * Create a Metaverse wallet
-* Import an Existing wallet
+* Import an existing wallet
 * Check your ETP balance
 * Send transactions programatically
-* Integrate wallet into your dApp
+* Integrate a wallet into your dApp

 ## Introduction

-Metaverse is a UTXO based blockchain

-ETP is the native currency of the Metaverse blockchain.
+Metaverse is an **unspent-transaction-output (UTXO)** based blockchain with ETP being the native currency.
+It is very similar to the way Bitcoin works.

+Every time you send a transaction, you collect UTXOs into a transaction input, which becomes a UTXO on the receivers end, and the change left over becomes a UTXO on your end.

+Every time you receive a transaction, it's a UTXO you can spend.

+If this sounds complicated, don't worry.
+Metaverse's library manages UTXOs for you.

+For more information on UTXOs, [look here](https://komodoplatform.com/whats-utxo/)

 To send and receive ETP you need a Metaverse wallet.

-ETP uses a UTXO based model.
-This means it is very close to the way Bitcoin works.

-Every time you receive a transaction, it becomes a UTXO.
-Every time you send a transaction, you collect UTXO's into a transaction input, which becomes a UTXO on the receivers end, and the change left over becomes a UTXO on your end.

-If this sounds complicated don't worry.
-Metaverse's library manages UTXO's for you

-For more information on UTXO's look here https://komodoplatform.com/whats-utxo/

-In Metaverse, as with Bitcoin, you can generate deterministic wallets using by memnonic code words.
+In Metaverse, as with Bitcoin, you can generate deterministic wallets by using memnonic code words.
 This gives you multiple addresses you can send and recieve transactions from.

-## Hands on Tutorial
+## Hands-on Tutorial

 Note: Explicit detailed instructions are given to work with Metaverse, but not always so with HTML elements.
-If you get stuck with coding HTML elements, you can always refer to w3schools.com
+If you get stuck with coding HTML elements, you can always refer to [w3schools.com](https://www.w3schools.com/)

 Start by setting up a directory to work in
 ```
 cd MetaverseTutorials/tutorials/playground
 touch tut1.html
 touch tut1.js
 ```

-Create front end

-Open tut1.html and use this HTML front end as the base of your app.
+Open `tut1.html` and use this HTML front-end as the base of your app.
 ```
 <!DOCTYPE html>
 <html lang="en" dir="ltr">
   <head>
     <meta charset="utf-8">
-    <title></title>
+    <title>Tutorial 1</title>
   </head>
-  <script ></script>
+  <script></script>
   <body>

     <h3> Create new Wallet </h3>
     <button>Create New Wallet</button> <br>
     <input placeholder = "mnemonic"></input> <button>Import Wallet</button>

     <h3> Wallet Details</h3>
     <label>mnemonic</label> <br>
     <li> Addresses: </li>

     <h3> Check ETP Balance </h3>
     <select></select> <label>Balance: </label><br>
     <label>Total Balance</label>

     <h3> Send ETP </h3>
     <label>send From </label><select></select><br>
     <input placeholder ="sendTo"></input><br>
     <input placeholder = "amount"></input><br>
     <button>Send</button>

   </body>
 </html>